learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 In this lesson, you created your very first web API!
 You learned how to set up multiple routes to handle different requests based on what kind of data we needed for a frontend application, and used Active Record to serialize the JSON response to include all the data needed.
-At their most basic levels, almost web APIs provide a way for clients, like React applications, to interact with a database and gain access to data in a structured way.
+At their most basic levels, almost all web APIs provide a way for clients, like React applications, to interact with a database and gain access to data in a structured way.
 Thanks to tools like Sinatra and Active Record, setting up this interface is fairly straightforward.